HuakunShen/LearnAI/NLP/Neural-Machine-Translation.md

   - Overlap words
 - Penalty for too-short system translations
   BLEU is imperfect
-- Many vali ways to translate a sentence
+- Many valid ways to translate a sentence
 - good translation can get poor BLEU score

 ## Attention